reinaldolejr/CrossCuttingGo/README.md

 # CrossCuttingGo

 CrossCuttingGo is a lightweight Go library that provides a Result type for better error and warning handling in Go applications.
-It helps you manage operation outcomes with success/failure states, errors, and warnings in a more structured way.
+It helps you manage operation outcomes with success/failure states, and errors in a more structured way.

 ## Features

-- Simple Result type with success/failure states
+- 🎯 Simple Result type with success/failure states
-- Support for multiple errors and warnings
+- ⚠️ Support for multiple errors
-- Fluent interface for adding errors and warnings
+- 🔄 Fluent interface for chaining operations
-- Easy to integrate into existing Go projects
+- 🔌 Easy integration with existing Go projects
+- 🧪 Type-safe generic Result[T] for handling typed returns

 ## Installation

-To install CrossCuttingGo, use `go get`:

 ```bash
 go get github.com/reinaldolejr/CrossCuttingGo
 ```

+## Quick Start

-## Usage
+### Basic Usage

-Here's a simple example of how to use CrossCuttingGo:

 ```go
 package main

 import (
     "fmt"
     "github.com/reinaldolejr/CrossCuttingGo/result"